DellGEOS/HybridJumpstart/modules/module_0/3_azure_vm_deployment.md

-Hybrid Cloud Workshop | Deployment in Azure
+Hybrid Jumpstart | Deployment in Azure
 ==============

 Overview <!-- omit in toc -->